Haseeb-21/Web-Project/breakdownOfWork.md

 Haseeb Murtaza:
 I worked on the following tasks:
 1. Made a version of the delete function - This task is responsible for deleting reminders.
-2. Debugging for the final version of delete
+2. Debugging for the final versions of delete and edit
 3.